UBC-STAT/stat-301/docs/schedule-page.md

 #### Week 9: Mid-term #2 and preparation for projects
 Part of the class time this week will be used for mid-term #2.
 The remaining time is for independent studying on the selected project.

+#### Week 10: Work on projects (Tuesday only)
+Class time will be used for independent studying where the students will work on their projects with other group members.
+There's no class on Thursday due to the midterm break.

-#### Week 10 : Predictive versus generative modelling - what’s the difference?
+#### Week 11 : Predictive versus generative modelling - what’s the difference?
 By the end of this section, students will be able to:
 1. Give examples of questions that can be answered by generative models and others that can be answered by predictive models.
 2. Discuss how the research question being asked impacts the statistical modelling procedures.